clxmcd/shielded-expedition/IBC_relayer_namada_osmos.md

 We demonstate how to create IBC relayer channel on Namada SE testnet and Osmosis testnet.

+This testcase is for the subclass of "Operating IBC/ Interoperability infrastructure".
+We've completed "Operate a Shielded Expedition-compatible Osmosis testnet relayer"

+**Channel:**
+channel-340 for shielded-expedition.88f17d1d14
+channel-5850 for osmo-test-5

 # Setup system environments
 ```
 export HERMES_CONFIG="$HOME/.hermes/config.toml"